Gov. Tim Walz: Better vaccine supply gives Minnesota 'golden opportunity' in COVID-19 fight

 Twelve of the deaths reported Thursday involved residents of long-term care who are at elevated risk of COVID-19 due to their age and underlying health conditions.

-Minnesota has been criticized for a slow vaccine rollout — and ranks 41st among states for per capita rate of doses administered, according to the U.S. Centers for Disease Control and Prevention.
+Minnesota has been criticized for a slow vaccine rollout, and the state ranks 41st among states for per-capita rate of doses administered, according to the U.S. Centers for Disease Control and Prevention.
 However, state officials said comparative data are starting to show the strength of Minnesota's approach, which included training for providers in December that delayed the start of vaccinations.

 The state's medical providers and pharmacies administered 407,063 doses and wasted 107 as of Tuesday, despite the complexities of the Pfizer version, which must be kept in ultracold storage and used within five days once thawed.

-Most doses were lost due to issues with thawing and freezing, but one five-dose vial was cracked and another was lost.
+Most of the wasted doses were due to issues with thawing and freezing; one five-dose vial was cracked, and another was lost.

-"As a percentage, it's very small though, but we just view every wasted dose as a missed opportunity," state Health Commissioner Jan Malcolm said.
+"As a percentage, it's very small … but we just view every wasted dose as a missed opportunity," state Health Commissioner Jan Malcolm said.

 Malcolm said Minnesota's performance in completing vaccinations reflects its reliance on existing medical providers to give most of the doses and to immediately arrange appointments for second shots.